What happens in a family constellations workshop?

 Family Constellations work is a deep transformational process that can be of benefit to everyone involved.

 "These workshops have the capacity to touch everyone involved.
 As an observer, seeing other people’s work may activate your own issues.
 Holding the circle and respectfully witnessing a constellation is deeply touching.
 We all have the capacity to relate to each other’s issues and recognise that we all suffer from the same universal wounds.
 This work is about connectedness, about compassion, and about love, healthy love."

 A Family Constellations workshop is a moving ceremony where participants can represent members of the family of the client.
-After positioning them in relation to one another, the client sits down and while the constellation develops.
+After positioning them in relation to one another, the client sits down while the constellation develops.
 The representatives become aware of perceptions, feelings and urges that belong to the family members being represented.
 Entanglements surface and the client gets a clear image of the forces that shape his family group.
-With interventions and healing sentences the facilitator will assist in finding a better place for all members of the family.
+With interventions and healing sentences the tension in the sytem can be released and family members can find a better place.

 A typical constellation follows these steps:

 After a short interview, the client chooses from among the participants the representatives for the members of his family/system who are relevant to the issue.

 He positions the representatives in the room, takes place in his seat and stay open to the constellation.

 The representatives pay attention to the impact that their position (in the room and in relation to each other) has on their body (physical perceptions, emotions, thoughts).

 The facilitator accompanies the client in the development of the constellation and might offer suggestions for movements and/or healing sentences, looking for a possible resolution.